Magical Taruruto: Main characters

-An elegant and kindhearted daughter of a wealthy family who Honmaru is in love with.
+Iyona is an elegant and kindhearted daughter of a wealthy family who Honmaru is in love with.
 Though she has mature features for her age, she is around the same height as her peers, almost always dresses modestly, and has a pure, caring, and honest personality.
 Unlike Honmaru she is also very talented, getting the top grades in her class and being a skilled athlete.
 Like Honmaru, she sees Taruruto as a surrogate young brother and despite his flaws, she may have some secret feelings towards Honmaru.